kveeramah/AF_estimate_pyvcf/README.md

 This python script takes a vcf file and calculates allele frequencies using genotype likelihoods for a subset of individuals at specific loci using the method of Kim et al. BMC Bioinformatics 2011, 12:231 Estimation of allele frequency and associationmapping using next-generation sequencing data

-Only biallelic loci with a reference allele and one alternate allele.are considered.
+Only biallelic loci with a reference allele and one alternate allele are considered.

 numpy, scipy and pyvcf must be installed in the version of python used.